Hyundai ix20 (2010-2019) Review

 Hyundai ix20 (2010-2019) Review: exterior front side photo of the Hyundai ix20

-The Hyundai ix20 scored a solid 9.21 out of 10 for reliability in the HonestJohn.co.uk Satisfaction Survey, which is actually one of the lower-rated Hyundais in the survey - this is likely due to the fact that it is a relatively old design now.
+The Hyundai ix20 scored a solid 9.21 out of 10 for reliability in the HonestJohn.co.uk Satisfaction Survey, which is actually one of the lower-rated Hyundais in the survey - likely because it's a relatively old design now.

-The spread of insurance groups for the Hyundai ix20 is relatively narrow, so you won’t be paying too much extra on your premium for choosing a higher-group model.
-The basic 1.4-litre petrol Classic is the lowest in group 7, while the 1.6-litre diesels drop into group 13.
-For most buyers that shouldn’t add more than a few pounds to your premium, which will likely be outweighed by the potential savings on fuel and road tax by going for the diesel option.
+The spread of insurance groups for the Hyundai ix20 is relatively narrow, so you won’t be paying too much extra on your premium on a higher-group model.
+The basic 1.4-litre petrol Classic is the lowest in group 7, while the 1.6-litre diesels range from 10 to 13 depending on trim.
+For most buyers, that shouldn’t add more than a few pounds to your premium, which will likely be outweighed by the potential savings on fuel and road tax by going for the diesel option.

-The Hyundai ix20 was first launched before the VED rules changed more often than the date, but it was still on sale during the most significant changes in 2017.
-None of the models were efficient enough to have dropped below the magic 100g/km CO2 mark, but the most efficient diesels, if registered before April 2017, qualify for a £30 per year annual rate.
+The Hyundai ix20 was launched before the VED rules changed more often than the date, but it was still on sale during the most significant changes in 2017.
+None of the models were efficient enough to have dropped below the magic 100g/km CO2 mark; the trim with the lowest C02 emissions is the 1.4 CRDi active with 114g/km.
+Buy this, and your tax bill will be £220 for the first year and £190 afterwards.

-"The Hyundai ix20 has been a relatively popular car since its introduction in 2010, even if its popularity has tailed off as buyers have moved from MPVs into SUVs, and with almost a decade of sales there are plenty of used buys up for grabs.
-A quick search of the HeyCar classifieds turned up some 2019 cars with almost delivery mileage; we found a 1.6-litre SE model with only 4,000 miles on the clock for under £13,000, or a 1.6 SE Nav with 7,000 miles for under £15,000."
+"The Hyundai ix20 has been a relatively popular car since its introduction in 2010, even if its popularity has tailed off as buyers have moved from MPVs into SUVs, and with a decade-plus of sales there are plenty of used buys up for grabs."

 Hyundai ix20 (2010-2019) Review: exterior front three quarter photo of the Hyundai ix20 on the road

-Hyundai ix20 Active models add some useful elements like Bluetooth, rear electric windows, reversing sensors, and audio controls on the steering wheel, so if you can stretch to it, this would be our preferred choice.
-The top-spec Hyundai ix20 Style adds folding door mirrors and the full-length panoramic sunroof, but don’t pay a big premium over the Active for these extras.
+Hyundai ix20 Active models add useful elements like Bluetooth, rear electric windows, reversing sensors, and audio controls on the steering wheel - this would be our preferred choice.
+The top-spec Hyundai ix20 Style adds folding door mirrors and a full-length panoramic sunroof, and you won't pay a big premium over the Active for these extras on the used car market.

 Ask the heycar experts: common questions